andrewfowlie/thermal_funcs/README.md

     AddTwo[2, 2]

 This may help find the origin of any problems.
 You must, of course, replace the paths to the ones on your machine.

+# Fortran interface

+There is a basic Fortran example, built by

+    make fortran

+and executed by

+    ./bin/fortran_example

+This requires a Fortran compiler with support for `iso_c_binding`, which is included in the Fortran 2003 or later standard and GNU extensions.

 # Acknowledgements